karellopez/docker_workshop_template/workshop/dataset.md

-# How to download a dataset
+# How to download a dataset from OpenNeuro

-[OpenNeuro](https://openneuro.org/) is a free and open platform with more than 50 thousand participants and more than one thousand public BIDS compliant MRI, PET, MEG, EEG and iEEG datasets.
+[OpenNeuro](https://openneuro.org/) is a free and open platform hosting over 1000 public, BIDS compliant datasets, including MRI, PET, MEG, EEG and iEEG datasets.
-In this tutorial, we'll use the data of one subject of one dataset that Gaponsetva (2023) used to validate MEGq.
-In this section we'll explain how can we get a dataset from OpenNeuro:
+In this tutorial, we'll work with the data from one subject of one dataset that Gaponsetva (2023) used to validate MEGq.
+This section explains how to download a dataset from OpenNeuro:

-1. **Find the dataset:** The previous hyperlink takes you directly there, but if you didn't use it, you can go to the [OpenNeuro](https://openneuro.org/) main page, and introduce the Accession Number (ds003483).
+1. **Find the dataset:** navigate to the [OpenNeuro homepage](https://openneuro.org/) (or follow the hyperlink) and search for the dataset using the Accession Number: `ds003483`.
-2. **Download options:** If you click in download we get several options, such as download with the browser, fro S3, Node.js, DataLad and shell script.
+2. **Download options:** When you click `"Download"` you'll be presented with several options:

-As the dataset includes 21 participants, it consist of 24.48 GB.
-Therefore, we'll just download one subject, for that, the easiest approach is to proceed with **DataLad**.
+    * Download with your browser
+    * Download from S3
+    * Download with Node.js
+    * Download with DataLad
+    * Download with a shell script.
+Given the dataset's size (21 participants, 24.48 GB), dowloading the full dataset may be unnecessary.
+To save time and storage, we'll dowload only one subject's folder using **Datalad**.

 ## Getting started with DataLad
 [DataLad](github.com/datalad)is a free and open source data tool for management of large datasets.
-We can use it download a single subject folder from the the dataset.
+It can be used to download a single subject folder from a dataset.

-0. **Ensure `git-annex` is properly installed on your system:** it might require an update if it's not equal or higher than 8.20200309.
+0. **Ensure `git-annex` is properly installed on your environment:** DataLad requires `git-annex` version 8.20200309 (or higher).
+Verify your installation and, if needed, update `git-annex`.
 ##
     git annex version
 <br>